LNLenost/LNLenost/README.md

 # 💫 About Me
 Hey there!
 I'm LNLenost, a 14 year old boy who loves retro gaming and modding consoles.

-🔭 I’m currently working on NetPass' website and translating various projects in Italian
+🔭 I’m currently working on NetPass' website, WiiMart, and translating various projects in Italian

 🌱 I’m currently learning Python

-👯 I’m looking to collaborate on NetPass' website
+👯 I’m looking to collaborate on NetPass' website and WiiMart

 👨‍💻 All of my projects are available here on GitHub